-"The applicant claims the colours red and yellow as a trade mark."
+"The applicant claims the colours red and yellow as the trade mark as shown in the representation included in this application."

 This is suitable for use for a trade mark consisting of both a single colour, or a combination of colours.